New reports spotlight hospitalisations due to family, domestic and sexual violence and service responses in the time of COVID-19

 The AIHW today released:

 ‘Family, domestic and sexual violence is a major health and welfare issue in Australia, affecting people of all ages and backgrounds, but predominately women and children.
-It can take many forms, including physical and sexual violence, and emotional abuse, including attempts to control another person’s behavior,’ said AIHW spokesperson Louise York.
+It can take many forms, including physical and sexual violence, and emotional abuse, including attempts to control another person’s behaviour,’ said AIHW spokesperson Louise York.

 ‘Today’s releases bring together new analysis and existing information from a range of sources to help us better understand family, domestic and sexual violence in Australia.’